-A right to be informed about services, treatment, options and costs in a clear and open way
+Be informed about services, treatment options and costs in a clear and open way.